MiraTherm/miratherm-radiator-thermostat-documentation/software/architecture/README.md

 # MiraTherm Radiator Thermostat Software Architecture
 This document describes the software architecture for the MiraTherm Radiator Thermostat.
 The software will be written in C and utilizes FreeRTOS for real-time task scheduling and resource management.

 The architecture follows a modular design separating hardware abstraction, core control logic, and user interface (GUI) management.
-The structure aims future integration of control algorithms and the Matter-over-Thread standard with minimal effort.
+The structure aims to enable future integration of control algorithms and the Matter-over-Thread standard with minimal effort.

 ## Architecture Diagram
 ![Architecture](./../diagrams/mt-rt-sw-architecture.png)